Documentation guidelines

 Formatting recommendations

-Wagtail’s documentation uses a mixture of Markdown and reStructuredText.
+Wagtail’s documentation uses a mixture of Markdown (with MyST) and reStructuredText.
 We encourage writing documentation in Markdown first, and only reaching for more advanced reStructuredText formatting if there is a compelling reason.
+Docstrings in Python code must be written in reStructuredText, as using Markdown is not yet supported.

 Here are formats we encourage using when writing documentation for Wagtail.